albush/cszsa.com/content/training.md

 #### Introduction to Fun

-Next Improv 101 class starts June 3, 2017
+New classes starting in November!

-<a href="https://cszsanantonio.vbotickets.com/event/Improv_101/20063" class="button special">Register Now</a>
+<a href="//cszsanantonio.vbotickets.com/event/Improv_101/20063" class="button special">Register Now</a>

 We focus on the basics of improvisation: team-building, trust, speed, status, active listening, and agreement.
 You will learn to be fearless and have fun on stage!